oktadev/okta-blog/_source/_posts/2022-02-09-a-developers-guide-to-elasticsearch-with-laravel.md

 }
 ```

-This tells Socialite to retrieve the Okta user, then checks if the user’s email address is in the database.
-If it is, the `token` field is changed to reflect the user’s token.
+This tells Socialite to retrieve the Okta user, then checks if the user's email address is in the database.
+If it is, the `token` field is changed to reflect the user's token.
 If it isn't, a new user is created, and the `token` field updates with their information.
 The user is then authenticated on your Laravel blog using `Auth::login` and is redirected to the homepage.

 Next, add the route in `routes/web.php`: